oxidecomputer/typify/README.md

 (such as a `Vec<T>`) simply get the `#[serde(default)]` attribute (so you won't see e.g. `Option<Vec<T>>`).

+### IndexMap

+By default, Typify uses `HashMap` for objects.
+If you prefer to use `IndexMap` or some other object, you can specify this by calling `with_map_to_use` on the `TypeSpaceSettings` object, and providing the full path to the type you want to use.
+E.g. `::std::collections::HashMap` or `::indexmap::IndexMap`.

 ### OneOf

 The `oneOf` construct maps to a Rust enum.
 Typify maps this to the various